Leo Cherne: Career

+After graduating, Cherne was hired as a lawyer at Blau, Perlman, Polokov, where he worked until January 1936.

 Research Institute of America

-During the New Deal, he specialized in Social Security and, with a Bible salesman named Carl Hovgard, sold a book about it.
-This venture grew into the Research Institute of America (RIA), founded to translate complex government legislation for the businessman.
+During the implementation of the New Deal, he specialized in Social Security, working with Bible salesman Carl Hovgard to write Social Security Coordinator.
+This venture grew into the Research Institute of America (RIA), founded to translate complex government legislation for business people.
 During World War II, he advised government on industry mobilization; after the war, he advised General Douglas MacArthur on how to reconstruct the economy of Japan.

-In 1947, Cherne, as executive secretary of the RIA, had Academy Films make a 30-minute counter-attacking movie called Crossroads for America.
+In 1947, Cherne, as executive secretary of the RIA, had Academy Films make a 30-minute movie called Crossroads for America.
 It came in response to the pro-union Deadline for Action.
-Carl Marzani of Union Films had made the 40-minute documentary Deadline for Action on behalf of the United Electrical, Radio and Machine Workers of America (UE) and "severely criticized powerful corporations such as General Electric and Westinghouse," whose workers the UE had organized.
-At a press conference on 1 October 1947, Cherne presented his film by claiming, "Avoidance of another major depression by steadily increasing productivity is the surest means to thwart Communist designs against the American economic and social system."
+Carl Marzani of Union Films had made the 40-minute documentary Deadline for Action on behalf of the United Electrical, Radio and Machine Workers of America (UE).
+The film "severely criticized powerful corporations such as General Electric and Westinghouse," whose workers the UE had organized.
+Cherne presented his film at a press conference on 1 October 1947, claiming "Avoidance of another major depression by steadily increasing productivity is the surest means to thwart Communist designs against the American economic and social system."
 Cherne also claimed that the film showed "methods whereby American business concerns can counteract Communist influence on rank-and-file workers by supplying them with truthful statements."

 International Rescue Committee (IRC)

 In 1946, Cherne joined the board of the International Rescue Committee (IRC).
-In 1951, he became IRC chairman.
 In 1956, he personally helped deliver medical supplies over the border during the Hungarian uprising.
-He went to Cuba in the late 1950s early 1960s, Cambodia in 1975, and Kenya in 1977.
-Eventually, Cherne succeeded theologian Reinhold Niebuhr as IRC chairman.
+He went to Cuba in the late 1950s, Cambodia in 1975, and Kenya in 1977.
+Eventually, Cherne succeeded theologian Reinhold Niebuhr as IRC chairman in 1951.
 He resigned in 1991.

 Other activities

 Although anti-Communist, Cherne challenged US Senator Joseph McCarthy in 1952.
-He was a member of the anti-Castro organization, Citizens Committee for a Free Cuba.
+He was a member of the anti-Castro organization, the Citizens Committee for a Free Cuba.

-Cherne was a public policy expert who became a principal co-anchor of ABC-TV's All-Star News, the first hour-long prime time nightly network news broadcast, in the 1952-1953 television season.
-While not a ratings success against entertainment programs on NBC and CBS, All-Star News is credited as pointing the way toward the format later used by long-form local news broadcasts in cities across America in the 1960s and beyond and by CNN and other national and international cable news networks since 1980.
+Cherne was a public policy expert who became a principal co-anchor of ABC-TV's All-Star News, the first hour-long prime-time nightly network news broadcast, in the 1952–1953 television season.
+While not a ratings success against entertainment programs on NBC and CBS, All-Star News is credited with pointing the way toward the format later used by long-form local news broadcasts in cities across America in the 1960s and beyond and by CNN and other national and international cable news networks since 1980.
 Cherne served as chairman of the executive committee of Freedom House, established to advance the struggle for freedom at home and abroad.

 Cherne advised presidents by serving as a member of the Foreign Intelligence Advisory Board from 1973 to 1991.
 He was also a member of the U.S. Select Committee for Western Hemisphere Immigration and the U.S. Advisory Commission on International Educational and Cultural Affairs.